mikependon/RepoDB/Docs/pages/connection.rst

 Insert
 ------

-Inserts a data in the database.
+Insert a data into the database.

 .. highlight:: c#